greg-raven/hdc/about/general-disclaimer.md

 layout: page
 ---

 The information on these pages, while correct to the best of our knowledge, is to be used only in combination with your knowledge, experience, and good sense.
 We cannot warrant that every piece of information is flawlessly accurate.
-We’re here to try to help, not to replace your own judgment.
+We're here to try to help, not to replace your own judgment.

 Each rider is responsible for his or her own safety, regardless of what this site says about routes, maps, or road conditions.
 HD Cycling assumes no responsibility for accidents or other incidents.